 Life Insurance & AD&D

 Eligible employees receive coverage at no charge equal to one times the amount of annual salary.
-Exempt employees receive 2 times the amount of annual salary.
+Exempt employees receive two times the amount of annual salary.
 Spouse and dependent coverage as applicable also provided.
 Coverage begins after two months from date of hire.

 Supplemental life insurance can be purchased as well.